davidmosquera03/oop_partialexam/README.md

 3. User, who accesses books to borrow them and may damage or lose them.
 Also searches for available books.

-4. Librarian, the one who gives the Library its books and takes those that are lost or damaged
+4. Librarian, the one who gives the Library its books and can take individually or in groups